-The support and engagement of our stakeholders is critical to our business
+The support and engagement of our stakeholders is critical to our business account of the needs of their own stakeholders in their decision-making.

-Building positive relationships with our stakeholders is a vital part of our ability to deliver long-term sustainable success
+Building positive relationships with our stakeholders is a vital part of our ability to deliver long-term sustainable success The Board, Group management and the management teams in each of its businesses consider the likely consequences on all stakeholders of their decisions and actions.